bullptr/smtc/README.md

-# SMTX: A Robust SMT-LIB Static Validator
+# SMTC: A Robust SMT-LIB Static Validator

-The Satisfiability Modulo Theories Type-checker (SMTX) is a specialized type checker built on Golang’s type system that performs precise and efficient validation of SMT-LIB2 logical formulas.
+The Satisfiability Modulo Theories Type-checker (SMTC) is a specialized type checker built on Golang’s type system that performs precise and efficient validation of SMT-LIB2 logical formulas.

-SMTX is part of a larger project, SMTX, that focuses on improving SMT solving using static analysis and _pre-solver_ tools.
+SMTC is part of a larger project, SMTC, that focuses on improving SMT solving using static analysis and _pre-solver_ tools.

 ## Implementation

-SMTX is implemented in Go, leveraging its strong type system and efficient compilation.
+SMTC is implemented in Go, leveraging its strong type system and efficient compilation.
 The implementation focuses on:

 - Type-safe validation of SMT-LIB2 (v2.6) expressions
 - Efficient memory management using Go's garbage collection